SanchitPaurushClassicInformatics/iOSAndroidGames/README.md

 # iOSAndroidGames
 ## iOS Ball Game
 This is the game where user needs to break blocks though ball.
-User needs to keep in mind that ball should not touch the bottom.
+User needs to keep in mind that ball should not touch the bottom.</br>
 <b>FreeFlowGame :</b>User needs to draw line between two same color dot.